 Ghostery also allowed pages to load noticeably faster.
 It took 3.35 seconds to load CNN.com with Ghostery disabled.
 Once enabled, this dropped to just 1.9 seconds.
 Similar results could be found on Yahoo (dropped from 4 seconds to 1.3) and Amazon (4.3 to 1.18 seconds), among other sites.

 Special Features: Ghostery’s primary special feature is its anti-tracking features, not just blocking regular ads.
-It also breaks down what’s being blocked better than its competitors and allows you to choose from a list which additional ones to block.
+It also breaks down what’s being blocked better than its competitors and allows you to choose from a list of which additional ones to block.

 It does not include an element “zapper” where you can select overlooked page items and add them to the blacklist.